JeromeWL/ProjectPortfolio/README.md

 ### 4. **[Website summarizer]**
 - **Description:** A personal project used to summarize academic papers and articles."
-- **Key Skills:** Python, webscraping, tokenization.
+- **Key Skills:** Python, webscraping, NLP and tokenization.
 - **Highlights:**
   - Summarizes papers by only giving the program the link to the article.
-  - Returns an accurate summarization of the paper at about a fourth of the original length.
+  - Utilizes a NLP to return an accurate summarization of the paper at about a fourth of the original length.

 ---